Does any of this feel familiar?

 Sometimes you’re simply procrastinating because you’ve been pushing too hard, and you need to rest and recharge.
 If you suspect this is the case, take some time out, without guilt.
 Go for a walk.
 Tidy up your workspace.
 Do something different for an hour.
 Preferably something that you enjoy, that replenishes your energy or clears your mind.

 Now go back to the task at hand.
-You might see that you were right to procrastinate.
-And that you can now see what you need to do to finish it properly.
+You might find that you were right to delay.
+And that you can now see what you need to do next.

-I’m a coach, helping creatives of all kinds get over their blocks and make the work they want to make.
+As a coach, I help creatives get over their blocks and make the work they want to make.
 A while back, I worked with an artist who had endless reasons for not painting.

 His wife wasn’t supportive.
 He didn’t have a studio.
 His parents hadn’t encouraged him as a child.
 He was too tired from his day-job.
 It was too late to launch a career, when so many of his peers from art school were already successful.
 There were no galleries where he lived.
 The light was wrong this time of year.
 He didn’t have any friends who were creative.
 His paintbrushes were old.
 He didn’t feel inspired.

-He wrote them all down, and read them out to me, one after the other.
+He wrote them all down, and read them out to me.
 Before he was half-way through his list, we were both laughing.
-Not all of these things were totally true.
-And none were insurmountable.
+Not all of this was totally true.
+And none of it was insurmountable.
 We went through the challenges one by one, looking for solutions.
 Until he realised what was really going on: he was afraid.

-If he didn’t do the work, he could persuade himself he was a thwarted, misunderstood genius.
-If he did paint, perhaps his work wouldn’t be as good as he hoped it would be.
-But once he’d realised this, it was at least easier to begin.
+If he didn’t do the work, he could act the thwarted, misunderstood genius.
+But if he did paint, perhaps his work wouldn’t be as good as he hoped it would be.
+Once he’d realised this, it was easier to begin.
+To feel the fear, and do it anyway.

-What are your excuses?
-And can you see solutions to the obstacles in your way?
-Or the fears hidden underneath them?
+What are your go-to excuses?
+Write them down, then look at them.
+Can you see solutions to the obstacles in your way?
+Or can you identify the fears hidden underneath them?

-When you’re stuck fast, when pushing and pulling isn’t working, sometimes what you need to do is just rock gently.
-To start with some kind of motion, even if it’s tiny.
+When you’re stuck, sometimes you need to just start with some kind of motion, even if it’s tiny.
 And build from there.

 If you haven’t exercised for years, you’re not going to run a marathon on day one.
 And if you overdo it, you’re likely to get injured or give up.
 But a three-minute walk, every morning?
 That will get you into the habit of moving, and also into the habit of doing what you’ve committed to do.

 Once you’ve done the bare minimum, stop if you want to.
-And give yourself a reward of some sort.
-It doesn’t have to be anything huge.
+And give yourself a reward.
 Make a cup of tea.
 Listen to an inspiring podcast.
 Dance around the room to a track you love.
-Something to celebrate the fact that you’ve done what you told yourself to do, without procrastination.

 How do you eat an elephant?
 One bite at a time!
 It’s all about breaking a job down into small, manageable chunks.
 And always knowing what the next step is.
 It’s daunting to write a book.
 To declutter the whole house.
 Or lose 20 pounds.

 Goals like this can seem overwhelming.
 We don’t know where to begin, so we don’t begin at all.
-They’re not tied to specific actions we can do now.
+They’re not tied to specific actions we can do right now.
 You can’t write a book in a day.
 You won’t get rid of years of accumulated clutter overnight.
-And you certainly won’t lose a large amount of weight in the next 24 hours.
+And you certainly won’t lose 20lb in the next 24 hours.

-Once you’ve broken your task into smaller steps, create deadlines and targets.
-When you’re trying to complete a big project, it helps to enjoy the journey.
-So set milestones, and celebrate when you reach each one.
-Then you can see what you’ve already achieved, rather than constantly feeling overwhelmed by what is left to do.
+When you’re working on a big project, it helps to enjoy the journey.
+So once you’ve gained some momentum, set milestones and deadlines for yourself, and celebrate when you reach each one.
+Acknowledge what you’ve already achieved, rather than constantly feeling overwhelmed by what is left to do.

 There is a wide choice of apps now—Streaks, StickK, Habitica, Momentum Habit Tracker to name just a few—that help you track new habits.
 There’s something gloriously addictive and satisfying about ticking it off and watching your count rise.
-Or you can simply monitor your behaviour in a notebook.
-Just knowing you’re recording a behaviour can be all you need to change it.
+Or you can simply monitor your behaviour or your metrics in a notebook.

 Jerry Seinfeld famously marked a cross on a wall calendar every day he did some writing.
 After a while, he explained, you simply don’t want to break that satisfying chain of crosses.
 So you do the work, no matter what.

 A journal can help too, in which you regularly review the quality of whatever you are doing, and the results.
-If you track it, you start to notice your rhythms and cycles, and work better with them.
+Tracking it also helps you see your rhythms and cycles, and work better with them.
 You become more aware of the progress you’re making, what works for you and what doesn’t.
-For me, just a simple weekly check-in has been transformational.
+For me, just a simple weekly review has been transformational.

 It’s all about making constant tiny improvements and course adjustments.
 But over time, the difference can be huge.